 - 1> Press the <Copy> button. - 2> Select [Copy] or [Move].
 Pressing the <Copy> button again will also toggle through these options. - 3> Press the Select button of the fixture you want to copy/move.
-You can select multiple fixtures. - 4> Press the empty Select button where you want it to go. - The <Menu Latch> button latches the Copy/Move/Link menu, so you can keep copying or moving things without having to keep pressing the Copy/Move/Link button.
-Press again to unlatch.
+You can select multiple fixtures - use the <Thro> and <And> buttons to add more fixtures to the selection. - 4> Press the empty Select button where you want it to go. - The <Menu Latch> button latches the Copy/Move/Link menu, so you can keep copying or moving things without having to keep pressing the Copy/Move/Link button.
+Press again to unlatch. - The [Retain Layout] or [Bunch Up] option is used when copying a group of fixtures with empty handles in the group you can either keep the empty handles, or bunch up the used handles together.
+There is also a [Bunch Up With Offset] option which allows you to leave a gap in the DMX channels, if you are running a show where you need to exchange fixtures to ones which use more DMX channels.

-- The [Retain Layout] or [Bunch Up] option is used when copying a group of fixtures with empty handles in the group you can either keep the empty handles, or bunch up the used handles together.
-There is also a [Bunch Up With Offset] option which allows you to leave a gap in the DMX channels, if you are running a show where you need to exchange fixtures to ones which use more DMX channels. - When in Copy mode, option [Copy Legends] can be changed to [Don't copy legends] so that the copied fixtures are given default legends. - When in Move mode, [Swap Items if Required] will attempt to reposition any existing handles which are in the way of the move.
+- When in Copy mode, option [Copy Legends] can be changed to [Don't copy legends] so that the copied fixtures are given default legends. - When in Move mode, [Swap Items if Required] will attempt to reposition any existing handles which are in the way of the move.
 This is useful when rearranging buttons on a page which is nearly full.